CONTENTS

 12. Micro-development opportunities

-• Volunteering for internal or external projects
+• Volunteering in internal or external projects

-• Networking and participation in professional events
+• Networking and professional events

 • Involvement in strategic or cross-functional committees

-• Management of short, specific projects
+• Management of short-term projects

 Examples: